-Upon receipt of a complaint, the Ombudsman will:
+Upon receipt of a review request, the Ombudsman will:

-- contact the applicant to inform him of his complaint’s status and possible options;
+- Contact the applicant to inform him of his file’s status and the options available

-- assist the applicant, as the case may be, to try to resolve the problem described in his complaint;
+- Where appropriate, assist the applicant to try to resolve the problem described in his request

-- make recommendations to the Organization, if necessary, to remedy the problem, and thus help improve policies and procedures.
+- Make recommendations to the Organization, if necessary, to help improve internal policies and procedures